project-fondue/python-yql/python-yql/docs/source/index.rst

 Python YQL is a client library for making queries with `Yahoo Query Language <http://developer.yahoo.com/yql/>`_.

     The Yahoo!
 Query Language is an expressive SQL-like language that lets you query, filter, and join data across Web services.
 With YQL, apps run faster with fewer lines of code and a smaller network footprint.

     -- `YDN <http://developer.yahoo.com/yql/>`_

+Python YQL is written and maintained by `Stuart Colville <http://muffinresearch.co.uk>`_, along with contributions from the community.

 QuickStart
 ----------